The Journey Blog

 Navigating codependent patterns within Asian American families in Los Angeles, Pasadena, or the Bay Area?
 Oak and Stone Therapy explores how cultural values can influence these dynamics and offers steps towards healthier, more independent relationships.

-When Good Intentions HAVE A HURTFUL IMPACT
+When Good Intentions have A HURTFUL IMPACT

 Asian therapist Samuel Kim, LMFT #141541 at Oak and Stone Therapy in Los Angeles, California writes about how to navigate situations when good intentions lead to a hurtful impact.